How to update the BIOS of your motherboard

 If an update for your BIOS is available, download the newest version, taking care to select the file corresponding to the method you plan to use to update it.

 - If possible, try to update your BIOS while using a reliable source of electricity.
 If you're updating the BIOS for a laptop or another portable device, make sure that its battery is fully charged.
 If you're doing it on a desktop computer, use an uninterruptible power supply if you have one.
-These precautions are necessary because only a small power fluctuation can corrupt the BIOS while it is being updated.
+These precautions are necessary because only a small power fluctuation can corrupt the BIOS while it's being updated.
 That can lead to an unusable computer.

 Step 4.
-Backup The Existing BIOS Version
+Backup your motherboard's current BIOS

-In case the BIOS updater provided by the manufacturer of your computer or motherboard doesn't offer a backup option, a good freeware alternative is the Universal BIOS Backup Toolkit.
+If the BIOS updater provided by the manufacturer of your computer or motherboard doesn't offer a backup option, a good freeware alternative is the Universal BIOS Backup Toolkit.

-Try it out and use it to backup the existing BIOS version.
+Try it out and use it to back up the existing BIOS version.

-Step 5.1.
-Update the BIOS from Windows
+How to update the motherboard BIOS from Windows

 If everything worked out well, the BIOS is now updated.
 You can now access it and tweak its settings to your liking.

-Depending on the instructions shared by the manufacturer of your computer/motherboard, you'll have to run a specific command.
-This can be simply the name of the BIOS file or it can be something similar to the command below:
+Depending on the instructions from the manufacturer of your computer/motherboard, you'll have to run a specific command.
+This can be the name of the BIOS file, or it can be something similar to this command: afudos /inewbios.rom.

 Wait for the BIOS to get updated and then reboot your computer.